iq-hosting/imunifyav-webmin-module/README.md

 # ImunifyAV Webmin Module

 ## Overview
-The **ImunifyAV Webmin Module** provides seamless integration of the ImunifyAV(+) standalone UI into Webmin, allowing you to manage ImunifyAV directly from Webmin with zero code edits.
+The **ImunifyAV Webmin Module** provides seamless integration of the ImunifyAV(+) standalone UI into Webmin, allowing you to manage ImunifyAV directly from Webmin.

 ### Key Features:
-- **Zero Code Edits**: Ready to use out of the box!
 - **UI Integration**: Secure iframe integration of the ImunifyAV(+) UI directly into Webmin.
 - **Enhanced Security**: Access restricted to the root IP for added security.
 - **Token-Based Login**: No credentials needed!
 The module uses ImunifyAV's token-based authentication, which refreshes on every reload.